chetmurthy/not-ocamlfind/README.md

 # Installation

-To install `not-ocamlfind` you need a slightly-patched version of ocamlfind.
-There are two ways of doing this:
+To install `not-ocamlfind` you need a slightly-patched version of ocamlfind (branch `export-more-cmis`).
+There are two ways of doing
+this:

 ## Via opam